Kamelleon/BallRun/README.md

 # BallRun
-BallRun is and android arcade game
+BallRun is an android arcade game